Jake McCarthy Player Props: Diamondbacks vs. Braves

 Jake McCarthy At The Plate

-- McCarthy is batting .246 with four doubles, five triples, two home runs and 20 walks.
+- McCarthy has four doubles, five triples, two home runs and 20 walks while hitting .250.

+- In 55.7% of his 61 games this season, McCarthy has picked up at least one hit.
+He's also had 13 multi-hit games.

-- He has hit a home run in two of 60 games played this season, and in 0.9% of his plate appearances.
+- In 61 games played this year, he has hit a homer in just two of them.

-- In 11 games this season (18.3%), McCarthy has picked up an RBI, including two games with multiple runs batted in.
+- McCarthy has driven in a run in 11 games this year (18.0%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.